sunnielyu/notebooks-deploy/README.md

 1. Build docker images using `npm run build`.
 1. Start JupyterHub on `localhost:8000` using `npm start`.
 1. JupyterHub is setup with DummyAuthenticator by default.
 Use any username or password to login.
+1. To stop the running deployment use `npm run stop`.

 ## Deployment